mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aks/aks-advanced/index.md

 enterprise: false
 ---

 Konvoy currently does not support creating a self-managed AKS cluster.
-It is strongly recommended not attempting to move controller resources to an AKS cluster.

 Return to the [Explore the New Cluster][explore-cluster] section.